abrasive/shairport/FREEBSD.md

 Building
 ----

-Install the packages that are needed for Shairport Sync to be downloaded and build successfully:
+Install the packages that are needed for Shairport Sync to be downloaded and built successfully:
 ```
 # pkg install git autotools pkgconf popt libconfig openssl sndio alsa-utils
 ```
 Omit `alsa-utils` if you're not using ALSA.
-Likewsie, omit `sndio` if you don't intend to use the `sndio` subsystem.
+Likewise, omit `sndio` if you don't intend to use the `sndio` subsystem.

 Now, download Shairport Sync from GitHub and check out the `development` branch.
 ```